dustinaevans/CryptoTools/DictionaryTrainer/README.md

 ```
 Apple -> 12234
+racecar -> 1234321
+Racecar -> 1234321

+Note1:
+The case of the letter makes no difference.
+If anyone sees a reason that the case is significant, please let me know in the issues.
 ```

 Then, checks a dictionary for any word that matches that pattern.
 (This is where the weights come in.)